-I sometimes hear one person complain that the other no longer wants to be sexual.
+At the start of a retreat we may initially hear one partner complain that the other no longer wants to be sexual.
 But their partner often complains back “all they want is sex” or “they are never affectionate anymore.”
 Neither sees the interlocking nature of their pattern or that they have worked their way into a mutual standoff.

-For at least one partner, if not both, such negative states in the body are biologically incompatible with sexual attraction and desire.
-Instinctual survival states of fight, flight or freeze will block the feeling of safety needed to open up to full sexual functioning.
+Such negative states in the body are biologically incompatible with sexual attraction and desire.
+Instinctual survival states of fight, flight or freeze block the feeling of safety needed to open up to full sexual functioning.

 But there are a host of causes of sexual and intimacy problems in a marriage.
-Having children is a common case where partners disconnect without realizing it.
+Having children is a common cause when partners disconnect without even realizing it.
 They may agree that the kids come first, failing to realize how this will drive them apart over time — and how that is not even good for the kids!